xuanxu/starmatrix/docs/configuration.rst

         output_dir        # Name of the directory where results are written.
 Defaults to "results" matrix_headers    # Flag to include headers in the qm-matrices file.
 Default value: yes return_fractions  # Flag to calculate R: fraction of mass restored to the ISM.
-Default: False integration_step  # The constant step for integration: t or log(t).
+Default: False integration_step  # The integration step can be constant in t or in log(t).
 Default value: "logt" expelled_elements_filename  # Filename of ejected data.
 Defaults to an internal file with
                                     # data for z=0.02 from Gavilan et al, 2006, A&A, 450, 509
                                     # and Chieffi & Limongi, 2004, ApJ, 608, 405